Essential Yoga Gear Explained

 However, many manufacturers are responding to these concerns by creating eco-friendly alternatives, such as mats made from cork or natural rubber.
 It’s important to consider not only the functionality of yoga gear but also its ethical implications.
 Consumers should aim to make mindful choices that align with both their personal practice and their values.

-See also Best Mats For Beginners By Yoga Terriers
+See also Best Yoga Props For Practice

 Limitations and Future Research